awsdocs/aws-lambda-developer-guide/doc_source/gettingstarted-features.md

 Application templates are provided for use under the [MIT No Attribution](https://spdx.org/licenses/MIT-0.html) license\.
 They are only available in the Lambda console\.

 For more information, see [Creating an Application with Continuous Delivery in the Lambda Console](applications-tutorial.md)\.

-## Layers<a name="gettingstarted-features-layers"></a>

-Lambda layers are a distribution mechanism for libraries, custom runtimes, and other function dependencies\.
-Layers let you manage your in\-development function code independently from the unchanging code and resources that it uses\.
-You can configure your function to use layers that you create, layers provided by AWS, or layers from other AWS customers\.

-For more information, see [AWS Lambda Layers](configuration-layers.md)\.